-Modeling the Descent into Diapause: Insects avoiding low winter temperatures in temperate regions, must meet the energetic demands of their metabolism during, and in some cases, after diapause.
+Modeling the Descent into Diapause: Insects avoiding low winter temperatures in temperate regions must meet the energetic demands of their metabolism during, and in some cases, after diapause.
 In preparation for diapause, some insects accumulate large amounts of lipids, amino acids, and/or carbohydrates.
 Lipids, specifically triglycerides, are the predominant source of metabolic energy used during diapause (Arrese and Soulages 2010, Hahn and Denlinger 2011).
 Triglycerides can be accumulated directly from an insect’s diet or synthesized in the fat body from amino acids or carbohydrate intermediates (Hahn and Denlinger 2007, Arrese and Soulages 2010).
 Amino acids are generally stored as multimeric hexamerin proteins.
-Hexamerins are specialized proteins that build up in the insect fat body or hemolymph prior to diapause.
+Hexamerins are specialized proteins that build up in the insect fat body or hemolymph prior to diapause (cite Burmester here).
 These large protein complexes function as amino acid reservoirs.
 During diapause as metabolic proteins accumulate damage or are destroyed, the amino acids in hexamerins can be mobilized and used to repair or replace damaged proteins (Burmester 1999, Hahn and Denlinger 2007).
 After diapause, hexamerin proteins can be catabolized and the constituent amino acids can be used to build exoskeleton, repair damaged proteins, and build new tissues during morphogenesis (Burmester 1999, Hahn and Denlinger 2007).
 Carbohydrates are polymerized and stored as glycogen in the fat body or as trehalose in the hemolymph (Hahn and Denlinger 2007, Arrese and Soulages 2010).

 Preparations for prolonged low temperatures and the absence of environmental resources requires some insects to accumulate and store more lipids to fuel their metabolism.
 For example, diapausing Culex pippens female mosquitos reared at 22°C and under a 14-hour photoperiod accumulate significantly more lipids in preparation for diapause relative to their non-diapausing conspecifics reared at the same temperature and under a 9-hour photoperiod.
 These stored lipids are utilized as a source of energy during diapause (Mitchell and Briegel 1989).
 In other insects, diapause preparation can lead to an increase in hexamerin storage, as observed in the Colorado potato beetle, Leptinotarsa decimlineata.
 When Colorado potato beetles were laboratory reared under two different photoperiods, a 10-hour photoperiod to induce diapause and an 18-hour photoperiod to bypass diapause, diapause-programmed beetles had substantially higher transcript abundance of the hexamerin diapause protein 1 (De Kort and Koopmanschap 1994).